 Full-time retention rates are defined as the number of full-time, first-time, degree/certificate-seeking undergraduate students who enter the institution for the first time in the fall and who return to the same institution the following fall (as either full- or part-time), divided by the total number of full-time, first-time, degree/certificate-seeking undergraduates in the fall of first entrance.
 Part-time retention rates are similarly defined.
-For 4-year institutions offering a bachelor's degree, this rate is reported only for those first-time students seeking a bachelor's degree.
+For 4-year institutions offering a bachelor's degree.
 For less than 4-year institutions, the rate is calculated for all first-time degree/certificate-seeking students.